SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 ## Changing the Test Project Type

-Because we created a plan class library during our initial setup, we'll want to modify that project so that th ecosystem understand it's a test project.
+Because we created a plan class library during our initial setup, we'll want to modify that project so that the ecosystem understands it's a test project.

 ## Adding Nuget Packages